- Holiday pay should include commission

-Commenting on the European Court of Justice’s decision [that “a salesperson’s holiday pay cannot be limited to their basic salary”], KPMG director, Angus Menzies outlines the ramifications of this key decision:
+Commenting on the European Court of Justice’s decision (PDF 163KB) [that “a salesperson’s holiday pay cannot be limited to their basic salary”], KPMG director, Angus Menzies outlines the ramifications of this key decision:

 “Holiday pay is a real minefield for employers.
 If employers do not now consider strategies for addressing this issue it could prove very costly.
 Many employment lawyers already expect holiday pay issues to be one of their most fertile sources of work over the next couple of years.